MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/validate.md

 Use the following steps to validate the servers in an existing cluster in Windows Admin Center.

-1. In Windows Admin Center, under **All connections**, select the Windows Server cluster that you want to validate, and then select **Connect**.
+1. In Windows Admin Center, under **All connections**, select the Azure Stack HCI cluster that you want to validate, and then select **Connect**.

     The **Cluster Manager Dashboard** displays overview information about the cluster.